Edgar-Donk/tkinter.ttk.style/README.md

 ```
 As we increase the gap size we can see the effects of the resampling filter and compare whether a bicubic or lanczos works better.
 Also
 check what happens if we use an enlargement factor of 8, in particular on the original size and whether the pieslice marries up with
 the border lines and whether this noticeably affects the final image after filtering.
+As we increase the gap size the final filtered
+image at the corner layout changes, a line is drawn diagonally across the gap, first of all just a simple diagonal line then at a gap
-You should see that at a gap of 5 the final image
+of 3 the diagonal has a stepped inward part, at a gap of 4 the line becomes straight, while at a gap of 5 the diagonal becomes stepped
-changes from a straight line to a stepped line.
+again this time outwards.
+As an exercise it is instructive to save the reduced image without any filter, then resize this image back
+to the enlarged size.
+This should create an angular image which we can now once again resize but with a lanczos filter the result
+should be similar to the image created when we used pieslices, but the antialias pixels will be washed out.

 The example file 08corner_investigation.py has collated the above script excerpts.
+We could alter the script to include an outer border
+with the inner border being tied together with the pieslice.
+This produces similar results to the first script, but is useful in that
+the differences help us to better guess what the original looked like.
+You should look at the differences between combo-n.png and
+comboarrow-n.png, apart from image size note that the plain combo has an outer lighter border and that the corner diagonal has no step,
+whereas the comboarrow image has a plain border and a stepped diagonal facing outwards.
+From this information we can now deduce the
+gap size and hence the arc radius.

   ### 08.3 Replicating the Widget Images